Our team is full of people who always wanted to be part of something bigger than ourselves.

 Doing well, while doing good

-Always looking for ways to improve and grow, our team has continued pushing ourselves to the next level so we can maintain our certification and make an even bigger impact.
+Always looking for ways to improve and grow, our team has continued pushing ourselves to the next level to maintain our certification and make an even bigger impact.

-Working together to give back to our employees and the community has been particularly rewarding.
+While we’re proud of our recent 2020 renewal and highest score to date, giving back to our employees and the community has been even more rewarding.
 In addition to offering paid sabbaticals to our tenured team members, we’ve gifted each employee money they can use to support budding entrepreneurs with Kiva microloans, put cash in the hands of people suffering from poverty through GiveDirectly, and gotten involved with Girls on the Run to empower young girls.
 Most recently, we established Kregel Gives to focus our efforts on organizations that are making a tangible, measurable difference in the world.

 We’ve always felt our business had a deeper purpose than profit.
 Now, the B Corp Certification provides an additional layer of accountability that challenges us to do even more and follow through with the promises we make.
 Our hope is that Kregel & Company will be known not only for doing well, but also for being a force for good.